Professional Radon Measurement Courses and Exams

 NRSB certification is a formal recognition of professional excellence based on qualifications, high ethical standards, and continuing education in radon services.
 NRSB provides industry professionals the recognition for their integrity and quality of work in the radon industry.
 They believe that the quality of the nation’s radon program depends on the integrity of a certification program.

 NRSB Recognizes our Radon Measurement Technician course as a prerequisite to be able to take their national certification exam.
 They have approved all four formats for initial certification.
 NRSB is recognized in specific states like OH and IL as an initial radon measurement approved proficiency program.
-You are required to choose one of the two proficiency programs in these states to be able to test for radon in homes and commercial buildings.
 Our courses are a prerequisite for the NRSB Exam that is required by most states to become a licensed professional.

 Delivery Methods for the Radon Courses